 You will normally have to pay federal income taxes, and any state or local taxes, on the dividends and other taxable distributions you receive from the fund, whether you take the distributions in cash or reinvest them in additional shares.
 For U.S. federal income tax purposes, distributions from the fund's net capital gains (if any) are considered long-term capital gains and are generally taxable to noncorporate shareholders at rates of up to 20%.
 Distributions from the fund's net short-term capital gains are generally taxable as ordinary income.
-Other dividends are taxable either as ordinary income or, in general, if paid from the fund's "qualified dividend income" and if certain conditions, including holding period requirements, are met by the fund and the shareholder, as qualified dividend income taxable to noncorporate shareholder income tax rates of up to 20%.
+Certain capital gain dividends attributable to dividends the fund receives from REITs may be taxed to noncorporate shareholders at a rate of 25%.
+Other dividends are taxable either as ordinary income or, in general, if paid from the fund's "qualified dividend income" and if certain conditions, including holding period requirements, are met by the fund and the shareholder, as qualified dividend income taxable to noncorporate shareholders at U.S. federal income tax rates of up to 20%.